Landing your dream job in the Games Industry can be trying at the best of times and why wouldn’t it be? It’s the best industry in the world!

 Conclusion – Match Report

 I hope that some of the points here may help you land your next job or at least improve your KD ratio.
-Or maybe this whole article was a subconscious attempt for me to justify 200 hours of Fortnite game time?!
+Or maybe this whole article was a subconscious attempt to justify 200 hours of Fortnite game time?!

 If you’re looking for a ‘Job Search Duos Partner’ get in touch today and let’s get ready to jump!